atomicdata-dev/atomic-data-docs/src/commits/concepts.md

 The **required fields** are:

 - [`publicKey`](https://atomicdata.dev/properties/publicKey) - The key that cryptographically verifies the authenticity of Commits.
 Base64 serialized Ed25519 key.
+It's counterpart is the [`privateKey`](https://atomicdata.dev/properties/privateKey), which should _not_ be stored in the Agent resource itself: it should be kept secret.

 ### Posting commits using HTTP